 379 5.
 Consultation, Coordination and Public Involvement 5.1.3 California Energy Commission As summarized in Sections 1.2.2 and 5.1.3 of the PSPP PA/FEIS (pp. 1-4 and 5-2, respectively), the California Energy Commission (CEC) has exclusive authority to certify the construction, modification, and operation of thermal electric power plants 50 megawatts (MW) or larger.
-The CEC approved the PSPP in December 2010.
-On December 17, 2012, PSH LLC submitted a Petition to Amend the original CEC Final Decision to approve the project modifications associated with the change in concentrating solar power technology from using parabolic troughs to solar power tower.
-Pursuant to CEQA, the CEC issued a Preliminary Staff Assessment (PSA) for the PSEGS on June 28, 0213.
-It is anticipated that the PSA will be followed by a Staff Assessment, Presiding Member's Proposed Decision, and Commission Decision in the months to come.
-The CEC's licensing proceeding and associated environmental review are separate from and independent of the BLM's consideration of the PSEGS under FLPMA and NEPA.
-5.1.4 California Department of Fish and Wildlife As discussed in Sections 1.2.6 and 5.1.4 of the PSPP PA/FEIS (pp. 1-7 and 5-2 et seq., respectively), the California Department of Fish and Wildlife (CDFW), formerly the California Department of Fish and Game (CDFG), protects fish and aquatic habitats within California through regulation of streambed alternations under Section 1602 of the state Fish and Game Code.
+The California Energy Commission approved the PSPP in December 2010.
+On December 17, 2012, PSH LLC submitted a Petition to Amend the original California Energy Commission Final Decision to approve the project modifications associated with the change in concentrating solar power technology from using parabolic troughs to solar power tower.
+Pursuant to CEQA, the California Energy Commission issued a Preliminary Staff Assessment (PSA) for the PSEGS on June 28, 2013.
+The California Energy Commission anticipates that the Preliminary Staff Assessment will be followed by a Staff Assessment, Presiding Member's Proposed Decision, and Commission Decision in the months to come.
+The California Energy Commission's licensing proceeding and associated environmental review are separate from and independent of the Bureau of Land Management's consideration of the PSEGS under FLPMA and NEPA.
+5.1.4 California Department of Fish and Wildlife As discussed in Sections 1.2.6 and 5.1.4 of the PSPP PA/FEIS (pp. 1-7 and 5-2 et seq., respectively), the California Department of Fish and Wildlife (CDFW), formerly the California Department of Fish and Game (CDFG), protects fish and aquatic habitats within California through regulation of streambed alterations under Section 1602 of the state Fish and Game Code.
 As part of the PSPP, the prior applicant filed a Streambed Alteration Agreement in November 2009.
-Compliance with the requirements of SAA provisions is among the mitigation measures that were identified in the PSPP PA/FEIS that have been included in the PSEGS as Applicant Proposed Measures (see Draft SEIS Section 2.1.7).
-CDFW also has the authority to regulate potential impacts to species that are protected under the California Endangered Species Act (CESA) (Fish and Game Code 2050 et seq.).
-Accordingly, in January 2010 and as part of the PSPP, the prior applicant submitted to CDFG an application for a CESA Section 2081(B) Incidental Take Permit and Revised Desert Tortoise Technical Report.
+Compliance with the requirements of Streambed Alteration Agreement provisions is among the mitigation measures that were identified in the PSPP PA/FEIS that have been included in the PSEGS as Applicant Proposed Measures (see Draft SEIS Section 2.1.7).
+The California Department of Fish and Wildlife also has the authority to regulate potential impacts to species that are protected under the California Endangered Species Act (CESA) (Fish and Game Code 2050 et seq.).
+Accordingly, in January 2010 and as part of the PSPP, the prior applicant submitted to the California Department of Fish and Game an application for a CESA Section 2081(B) Incidental Take Permit and Revised Desert Tortoise Technical Report.
 Evaluation of compliance with the requirements of incidental take authorization will be evaluated as required by the adopted mitigation measures.
 5.1.5 South Coast Air Quality Management District As discussed in Section 5.1.5 of the PSPP PA/FEIS (p.
-5-3), the PSPP site is located in the Mojave Desert Air Basin 1 and is under the jurisdiction of the South Coast Air Quality Management District (District).
+5-3), the PSPP site is located in the Mojave Desert Air Basin and is under the jurisdiction of the South Coast Air Quality Management District (District).
 The District issued a Final Determination of Compliance (FDOC) for the PSPP on December 1, 2010.
-The PSEGS is proposed substantially within the same footprint as the PSPP, and so also is located within the Mojave Desert Air Basin and subject to the District's jurisdiction.
+The PSEGS is proposed substantially within the same footprint as the PSPP, and so the PSEGS also is located within the Mojave Desert Air Basin and subject to the District's jurisdiction.
 Coordination with the District for the PSEGS is ongoing.
-1 The Mojave Desert Air Basin lies inland southeast of the San Joaquin Valley Air Basin, and northeast of the South Coast Air Basin.
-The desert portions of Kern, San Bernardino, Riverside, and Los Angeles counties are within its boundaries.
+The Mojave Desert Air Basin lies inland southeast of the San Joaquin Valley Air Basin and northeast of the South Coast Air Basin.
+The desert portions of Kern, San Bernardino, Riverside, and Los Angeles counties are within the Mojave Desert Air Basin's boundaries.
 Palen Solar Electric Generating System Draft SEIS 5-2 July 2013